flant/shell-operator/HOOKS.md

 ]
 ```

-### An example of a binding context with `group`
+### Binding context of grouped bindings

+`group` field defines a named group of bindings.
+Group is used when the source of event is not important and data in snapshots is enough for the hook.
+When binding with `group` is triggered with the event, the hook receives snapshots from all bindings with equal `group` name.
+Also, adjacent tasks with equal `group` in the same queue are "compacted" and hook is executed only once.
+So it is wise to use the same queue for all hooks in a group.

+`executeHookOnSynchronization`, `executeHookOnEvent` and `keepFullObjectsInMemory` can be used with `group`.

+Binding context for group contains:
+- `binding` field with group name.
+- `type` field with "Synchronization" or "Group" string.
+- `snapshots` field if there is at least one `kubernetes` binding in the group.

-Consider the hook that monitors changes of labels of all Pods, changes in ConfigMap and do something interesting on schedule:
+Consider the hook that is executed on changes of labels of all Pods, changes in ConfigMap and also on schedule:

 ```yaml
 configVersion: v1